Diego García (footballer, born 1997)

-Diego José García Moreno (born 29 July 1997), known as Diego García, is a Spanish professional footballer who plays as a midfielder.
+Diego José García Moreno (born 29 July 1997), known as Diego García, is a Spanish professional footballer who plays as a midfielder for Inter Sevilla.

 Club career

 Born in Seville, Andalusia, García finished his formation with Real Betis.
 He made his senior debut with the reserves on 26 April 2015, starting in a 6–0 home routing over Lucena CF in the Segunda División B championship.

 On 31 January 2017, after failing to make an appearance during the first half of the campaign, García terminated his contract with Betis, and signed for city rivals Sevilla FC's C-team the following day.
 On 14 May, he scored his first senior goal by netting his team's second in a 2–3 Tercera División away loss against CA Antoniano.

 García made his professional debut with the reserves on 13 May 2018, starting in a 1–0 home win against Gimnàstic de Tarragona in the Segunda División championship.